gristlabs/grist-help/help/col-refs.md

 *![Select dropdown values](images/column-ref-select-dropdown.png)*
 {: .screenshot-half }

+Note that the table `Clients` and the column `Client` are related by the column type rather than by name.
+They can be named anything.

 !!! note "Spotting reference columns"
     You can tell that the values in a column represent a reference by the link icon that appears next to the values.